Basketball Drills - Attacking the Defender - 1-on-1 and 2-on-1 Drills

 Setup:

 Make two lines, one with perimeter players out at half court on the left sideline.
 The other line is made up of your post players, and is opposite along the right baseline.
-There is a token defender (maybe a manager or an assistant) on the guards.
-One of your post players is the other defender in the paint area and will try to stop the 2 on 1 break.
+There is a token defender on the guards (a manager or assistant).
+One of your post players is the other defender in the paint area and will tries to stop the 2 on 1 break.

 2-on-1 drill